oyep/oyep/README.md

 ## Contributing

-Each protocol repository will have it's own standards for contribution.
+Each protocol repository will have its own standards for contribution.
 Proposed additions must be validated in an actual lab setting.
 To contribute to a repository please remember to fork, branch, make edits, and then submit your pull request.
 More on general git workflow can be found in [contributing.md](./contributing.md).

 ## Minimum Lab Requirements.